-Today it's Friday June 13, 2018.
-June 13, 1928 was also a Friday, a Friday delivering the ultimate in bad luck to 11 men in three different States...
+Today it's Friday July 13, 2018.
+July 13, 1928 was also a Friday, a Friday delivering the ultimate in bad luck to 11 men in three different States...
 In Mississippi's Yazoo County murderer Will Burdo nervously awaited his date with the hangman.
 While Burdo pondered his fate in Yazoo County Jail, over in Smith … Continue reading On This Day in 1928: Very unlucky for some…

 When heroin-loving gangsters Morris 'Whitey' Diamond and his brother Joey teamed up with John Farina for an armed robbery and murder, they surely knew they had a fair chance of joining him in Sing Sing's Death House and Old Sparky as well.
 The 1920's and 30's were halcyon days for New York's 'State Electrician' and … Continue reading On this Day in 1925; The Biter (nearly) Bitten at Sing Sing.